 "I don't know them.
 On the street we never met.
 These people and I have never talked about it," he said.

-He even denied the existence of "cartels in Guadalajara" and assured that before his capture he maintained "a family life" and that he was dedicated to agriculture, had some pharmacies and two old hotels.
+He even denied the existence of "cartels in Guadalajara" and assured that before his capture he maintained "a family life" and that he was dedicated to agriculture, and had some pharmacies and two old hotels.

 He said that he has never thought of a "jailbreak" nor does he intend to take advantage of the release that Mexican President Andres Manuel Lopez Obrador is preparing for Mexican prisoners over 75 years of age.